bastienjalbert/Statocashi/README.md

 >rpcbind=127.0.0.1
 ># this is my node IP  ;)
 >addnode=163.172.219.62:8333
+># note that you may want to use blocknotify after the node be totally synced (all blocks downloaded) to avoid slow down when downloading the blockchain
+>blocknotify=/statocashi/where_you_want/notify.sh
 >```
-When your node will be totally synced (all blocks downloaded) you can paste this line too :
-> ```blocknotify=/statocashi/repo/src/bitcoin-cli getmininginfo && sleep 30 && /statocashi/repo/src/bitcoin-cli gettxoutsetinf ```

 ### Run :